stephanj/spring-boot3-postgresql-text-clob/README.md

 This project is a simple example of how to use Spring Boot 3 and Postgresql 14.

-## The challenge

-Why doesn't the proposal REST call for a specific state work?
-No errors but also no results even if the table has values...

 ## Running the application

 Make sure you're using Java 17 which is enforced by the maven plugin.